radixdlt/official-examples/step-by-step/15-candy-store-owned-modules/README.md

 All components are initially local.
 In this state they are not addressable by or accessible to others.
-To change this we globalize them, done after instantiation by first calling `prepare_to_globalize` (setting the component access rules and reserving an address) on the new component, then calling the `globalize` like
+To change this we globalize them, done after instantiation by first calling `prepare_to_globalize` (setting the component access rules and reserving an address) on the new component, then calling the `globalize` method like so:
-so:

 ```rs
     .instantiate()